The directed landscape is a black noise: Proof of the main result: Theorem

 We are not sure whether $\epsilon^{\frac25}$ is the optimal bound, however we are unable to improve it through the methods of this paper.
 The crucial input to proving that the directed landscape is a black noise is the fact that $\frac25-\delta$ is larger than $1/3$ for sufficiently small $\delta$.
 The bound in \cref{crucial} is sufficient because it will give us a bound almost as small as $\epsilon^{2/3} \cdot \epsilon^{2/5} = \epsilon^{16/15}$ in \eqref{e:covbound}.
-This eventually implies a bound in \eqref{e:bncondfinal} with $\varrho$ smaller than $1/15$. \begin{proof} In this proof, we leverage the cube-exponential tail decay of the argmaxes of the Airy processes, and combine this with the results of \cref{5.1} and \cref{5.2} to write everything in terms of Bessel processes, where we can apply the bound from \cref{5.6}.
-We make the following definitions: \begin{itemize} \item Denote $\mathcal V_1:= \mathcal A_x^t+\tilde{\mathcal A_y^s}$ and $\mathcal V_2:= \bar{\mathcal A_u^a}+\hat{\mathcal A_v^b}$ henceforth.
+This will eventually imply \eqref{e:bncondfinal} with $\varrho$ smaller than $1/15$. \begin{proof} In this proof, we leverage the cube-exponential tail decay of the argmaxes of the Airy processes (\cref{dov1.7}), and combine this with the results of \cref{5.1} and \cref{5.2} to write everything in terms of Bessel processes, so that we can ultimately apply the bound from \cref{5.6}.
+We make the following definitions: \begin{itemize} \item From now on, denote $\mathcal V_1:= \mathcal A_x^t+\tilde{\mathcal A_y^s}$ and $\mathcal V_2:= \bar{\mathcal A_u^a}+\hat{\mathcal A_v^b}$.

 \item Let $G_1$ denote the argmax on $\mathbb{R}$ of $\mathcal V_1$ and let $G_2$ denote the argmax on $\mathbb{R}$ of $\mathcal V_2$.